EEG Exam Eligibility Requirements

 Q: How do we demonstrate that we have completed the required number of EEGs?

-A: A documentation form will be available on the ABRET website and with the application materials.
+A: A documentation form is available on the ABRET website.

-A: ACE credits should have been earned within 5 years of the application deadline.
+A: ASET-CEU credits should have been earned within 5 years of the application deadline.

 Q: When can we apply for the new 2013 examinations?

-A: Applications are anticipated to be available in late summer 2012.
-ABRET is working with a Credential Management System to allow for online application processing.
-Please watch the website for additional information and the benefits of this new system as we automate the entire credentialing cycle from application to recertification.
+A: ABRET has launched a new Credential Management System to allow for online application processing.
+See the website for additional information and the benefits of this new system as we automate the entire credentialing cycle from application to recertification.

-Q: How can I earn the required ACE credits?
+Q: How can I earn the required ASET- CEUs credits?

-A: The ACE credit program is managed by ASET: The Neurodiagnostic Society, www.aset.org.
-ACE credits are offered through a variety of methods, including online.
-The ACE credits that will count toward EEG eligibility should be credits in EEG.
+A: The ASET-CEU credit program is managed by ASET: The Neurodiagnostic Society, www.aset.org.
+ASET-CEU credits are offered through a variety of methods, including online.
+The ASET-CEU credits that will count toward EEG eligibility should be credits in EEG.
+Other educational programs, other than ASET, may offer ASET-CEU credits for their courses and meetings, i.e. state and regional society meetings, etc.

 Q: What is a Formal non-accredited END program?

 A: An outside committee has been charged with developing an application process for non-accredited structured programs who would like for their students/graduates to be eligible to take the examination.
-Watch the ABRET website for information on this process, with an anticipated publication date of July 2012.
+An application is available on the website.

 Q: May we still petition our eligibility for the EEG examination?

-A: Yes, the petition process now requires a two page form be completed.
-This may be found on the ABRET website.
+A: Yes, the petition process now requires a that form be completed, along with supplemental documents.
+Forms and information is available on the ABRET website.